To say my Christmas decorating this year did not

 branches that I brought home from the Christmas tree

-lot where I purchased my tree.
-Then the berry-laden
+lot where I purchased my tree with floral wire too.

 I couldn't decide whether or not to add a big red bow